 - Email Newsletters etc.

 The more links you have going back to related content on your website, the more Google will determine your relevance and enable your website to be more easily found in organic search for related search terms.
-Your social media profiles establish not only important backlinks to your website, but also enable you to begin building community around your brand–all important for your overall online visibility.
+Your social media profiles establish not only important backlinks to your website, but also enable you to begin building a community around your brand–all important for your overall online visibility.